-Companies can change people’s behaviour to benefit society and the environment.
-Such social innovation fosters goodwill among employees, customers and community members.
-It can also create new industries and open up new markets.
+Companies have the power to change people’s behaviour.
+These behavioural changes can benefit society and the environment.
+Such social innovation fosters goodwill among employees, customers, and community members.
+And, it can create new industries and open up new markets.
 Many examples exist of business’s positive social impact, and how social responsibility improves the bottom line.

-This review by Dr. Ute Stephan, Dr. Malcolm Patterson and Ciara Kelly, all at the University of Sheffield at the time of the review, identifies how business can help change people’s behaviours and thus improve society.
+This systematic review by Dr. Ute Stephan, Dr. Malcolm Patterson, and Ciara Kelly, all at the University of Sheffield, identifies how business can help change people’s behaviours to benefit society and the environment.

 Who Should Read the Report

 Though written for an academic audience, directors of philanthropy, community relations, corporate citizenship, and corporate social responsibility (CSR) can use this report to influence people's behaviour in a way that benefits society and the environment.

 Social entrepreneurs and non-profit leaders can use this report to foster goodwill, develop new markets, and even new industries.
 Anyone who wants to lead social innovation can use this research to help spark social change in their communities.